Alfresco/docs-alfresco/sync-service/3.0/install/options.md

 To remove the Sync Service, uninstall the Sync Service AMP file, remove the Sync Service installation, and then remove the ActiveMQ topic.

-These instructions apply to both Alfresco Content Services and Alfresco One.

 1. Stop the Alfresco server.

 2. Uninstall the Sync Service, AMP file in the repository, for example using the Module Management Tool (MMT):